A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Conclusions and future work

 \section{Conclusions and future work}

 This paper presents a machine learning framework for providing real-time decision support for the assessment of airport runway conditions.
-This decision support system addresses the real-world problem within the aviation industry of efficiency and safety, which follows from the expected increased demand of air transportation.
+This decision support system addresses the real-world problem within the aviation industry of efficiency and safety during winter seasons, which follows from the expected increased demand of air transportation.

-The developed decision support system uses XGBoost to predict airport runway conditions, where the prediction models consist of a classification model to predict slippery conditions and a regression model to predict the level of slipperiness.
+The developed decision support system uses XGBoost to predict airport runway conditions, where the prediction models consist of a classification model to predict the presence of slippery conditions and a regression model to predict the level of slipperiness.
 The models are trained using weather data and runway reports and predict the runway conditions represented by the friction coefficient estimated using sensor data from landing aircrafts.
-The performance of the XGBoost models are compared to the state-of-the-art runway model and scenario model, as well as reported runway assessments from airport inspectors.
+The performance of the XGBoost models is compared to the state-of-the-art runway model and scenario model, as well as reported runway assessments from airport inspectors.

 The XGBoost models achieve a high performance and outperform all the previous methods.
 This shows the strong abilities of machine learning to find and use patterns to model complex, physical phenomena when domain knowledge is included through the extraction of explanatory variables.
 An increased accuracy in the prediction of runway assessment can aid airport operators and pilots in making more appropriate decisions, which can contribute to avoiding accidents and lead to safer airplane landings.